ammadamir1122/Machine-Learning-With-Python/README.md

 # Machine-Learning-With-Python
-I have Implemented machine learning Algorithm "Linear Regression" in python.
-You can down the dataset i have used.
+You can find the implementation of some traditional machine learning algorithms like Univariate and Multivariate linear and logistic regression respectively, Unsupervised algorithms like Clustring techniques specially K-menas clustering algorithm and Neural Networks in Pyhton Language.
+Code is well commented, you can easily understand the code if you have a little bit background knowledge of the mentioned topics.